 Acute Laryngitis

-Acute Laryngitis is a short-term inflammation of the larynx that typically lasts less than two weeks.
+Acute Laryngitis is a short-term larynx inflammation typically lasting less than two weeks.
 It is often caused by a viral upper respiratory infection (URI), such as a cold or flu, and can also be triggered by overuse or strain of the vocal cords.
-Symptoms of acute Laryngitis include hoarseness, sore throat, and difficulty speaking.
+Symptoms of acute Laryngitis include hoarseness, a sore throat, and difficulty speaking.

 Chronic Laryngitis

-Chronic Laryngitis is a long-term inflammation of the larynx that lasts more than three weeks.
-It can be caused by a variety of factors, including prolonged exposure to irritants such as smoke or pollution, chronic acid reflux, and vocal cord strain.
-Symptoms of chronic Laryngitis include persistent hoarseness, sore throat, and difficulty speaking.
+Chronic Laryngitis is a long-term inflammation of the larynx lasting more than three weeks.
+It can be caused by various factors, including prolonged exposure to irritants like smoke or pollution, chronic acid reflux, and vocal cord strain.
+Symptoms include persistent hoarseness, a sore throat, and difficulty speaking.

 Causes and Risk Factors

-Laryngitis can be triggered by a variety of factors, ranging from infections to lifestyle choices.
-Acute laryngitis is most commonly caused by viral upper respiratory infections, such as the common cold or flu.
+Various factors can trigger laryngitis, ranging from infections to lifestyle choices.
+Viral upper respiratory infections, such as the common cold or flu, most commonly cause acute laryngitis.
 These viral infections inflame the vocal cords, leading to the characteristic hoarseness and sore throat.
 On the other hand, chronic laryngitis often results from prolonged exposure to irritants like smoke, pollution, and acid reflux.
 Smoking and exposure to secondhand smoke are significant risk factors, as they can continuously irritate the vocal cords.
-Additionally, individuals with weakened immune systems are more susceptible to both acute and chronic laryngitis, making it crucial to manage underlying health conditions and avoid known irritants.
+Additionally, individuals with weakened immune systems are more susceptible to acute and chronic laryngitis, so managing underlying health conditions and avoiding known irritants is crucial.

 Laryngitis Symptoms